lotusirous/gostdsym/README.md

 # Fuzzy finding go doc symbols

-`stdsym` simplifies Go documentation exploration by extracting all exported symbols from the standard library, enabling fuzzy searching through Go documents.
+`stdsym` simplifies Go documentation exploration by extracting all exported symbols from the standard library, enabling fuzzy searching (fzf) through Go documents.

 ## Demo

-Watch a quick demo showcasing the usage of this tool:
+Watch a quick demonstration showcasing the usage of this tool:

 ![Demo](./demo.gif)